Psychloor/InputSystem/README.md

 You have to give it an specific id to associate with incase it loads/unloads itself which can either be static or runtime generated per instance using Guid.Newguid and using it per action or overall actions in the same class/mod

+# Example
+includes a quick example/sample to test it out